LogosInitiative/lojban-sentinels/README.md

 ## Deprecation of Old Terminators

-Since the sentinel marker makes the old terminators unneccessary, it is expected that over time they will fall into disuse.
+Since the sentinel marker makes the old terminators unnecessary, it is expected that over time they will fall into disuse.
 While not something that will happen overnight, eventually they can be freed up for other uses --or even just left unused to provide some phonetic gap in the lexicon.
-Certain terminators already get very little use, so obviously those are the most likely candiates to be transitioned.
+Certain terminators already get very little use, so obviously those are the most likely candidates to be transitioned.
 But others, such as `li'u` and `le'u` might never be because they are used more regularly.

 ## BNF